syncfusion-content/uwp-docs/uwp/SfPivotGauge/Relational/Getting-Started.md

 {% endhighlight %}

-## Adding Relational data source to SfPivotGauge Control
+## Adding Relational Data Source to SfPivotGauge

 Right-click on the project in the solution explorer and select *Add -> New Folder* and then name the folder as **"ViewModel"**.